col-in-coding/Snake-Game/README.md

 ## rubic points addressed

 1. README
-[x] A README with instructions is included with the project
+-[x] A README with instructions is included with the project
-[ ] The README indicates which project is chosen
+-[ ] The README indicates which project is chosen
-[ ] The README includes information about each rubric point addressed
+-[ ] The README includes information about each rubric point addressed
-[x] The submission must compile and run
+-[x] The submission must compile and run

 2. Loops, Functions, I/O
-[x] The project demonstrates an understanding of C++ functions and control structures
+-[x] The project demonstrates an understanding of C++ functions and control structures
-[ ] The project reads data from a file and process the data, or the program writes data to a file
+-[ ] The project reads data from a file and process the data, or the program writes data to a file
+    * *main.cpp*
-[ ] The project accepts user input and processes the input
+-[ ] The project accepts user input and processes the input

 3. Object Oriented Programming
-[x] The project uses Object Oriented Programming techniques
+-[x] The project uses Object Oriented Programming techniques
-[x] Classes use appropriate access specifiers for class members
+-[x] Classes use appropriate access specifiers for class members
-[x] Class constructors utilize member initialization list
+-[x] Class constructors utilize member initialization list
-[ ] Classes abstract implementation details from their interfaces
+-[ ] Classes abstract implementation details from their interfaces
-[x] Classes encapsulate behavior
+-[x] Classes encapsulate behavior
-[x] Classes follow an appropriate inheritance hierarchy
+-[x] Classes follow an appropriate inheritance hierarchy
-[ ] Overloaded functions allow the same function to operate on different parameters
+-[ ] Overloaded functions allow the same function to operate on different parameters
-[ ] Derived class functions override virtual base class function
+-[ ] Derived class functions override virtual base class function
-[ ] Templates generalize functions in the project
+-[ ] Templates generalize functions in the project

 4. Memory Management
-[ ] The project makes use of references in function declarations
+-[ ] The project makes use of references in function declarations
-[ ] The project uses destructors approprately
+-[ ] The project uses destructors approprately
-[ ] The project uses scope Resource Acquisition Is Initialization (RAII) where appropriate
+-[ ] The project uses scope Resource Acquisition Is Initialization (RAII) where appropriate
-[ ] The project follows the Rule of 5
+-[ ] The project follows the Rule of 5
-[ ] The project uses move semantics to move data, instead of copying it, where possible [x] The project uses smart pointers instead of raw pointers
+-[ ] The project uses move semantics to move data, instead of copying it, where possible -[x] The project uses smart pointers instead of raw pointers

 5. Concurrency
 [ ] The project uses multithreading